Babusrinivasan76/MEANSTACKwithAtlasonAWSEB/README.md

 **Step3: Set up the AWS Elastic Beanstalk environment**

  a.
-Navigate to the AWS Elastic Beanstalk by typing "Elastic Beanstalk" in the search bar of AWS Console and click "Create Environment"
+Navigate to the AWS Elastic Beanstalk by typing "Elastic Beanstalk" in the search bar of AWS Console and click "Create a new Environment"

   ![](https://github.com/Babusrinivasan76/ebsintegrationwithatlas/blob/main/images/01.EBS-CreateEnv1-upd.png)